roidrage/paperplanes/_posts/2015-06-11-why-hiring-for-culture-fit-hurts-your-culture.md

   candidates.

-The post brings up the most peculiar example in this regard, a company culture of drinking (disclaimer: I've been a non-alcoholic for more than 16 years now).
+The post brings up the most peculiar example in this regard, a company culture of drinking (disclaimer: I've been a non-drinker for more than 16 years now).
 If your company has a culture of heavy drinking, then you can be sure as hell that someone like me will neither fit nor want to fit into that culture.